hirefire/hirefire-resource-ruby/README.md

 - QC 4+
 - Bunny 2+

-We run our test suites against these minimum versions and the current latest release of each runtime and library.
+The test suite runs against these minimum versions and the current latest release of each runtime and library.
 Older versions may still work, but are not officially supported.

 ---